 Any Stable Master can heal/revive your pets whenever you need, for a small cost.
 This comes in handy when the Revive Battle Pets spell is on cooldown in your pet journal.

 Note: you will not be able to use your healing ability for the first 3mins.
-This was to prevent players from logging into another toon just to use the heal spell.
-Blizzard considers this an exploit so was changed accordingly as they felt a player should be able to reach a Stable Master or pet vendor in that time.
+This prevents players from logging into another toon just to use the heal spell.
+Blizzard considers this an exploit so was changed accordingly as they felt a player should be able to reach a Stable Master or pet vendor in that amount of time.